Aclevo/cssheet/README.md

 # CSSheet (Alpha)
 The official repository for CSSheet!
-A Bootstrap-compatible CSS framework which allows you to make great websites easily!
+A simple, easy to learn and bootstrap-compatible CSS framework which allows you to make great websites easily!

 CSSheet works by creating CSS classes and allowing you to insert them into any HTML tag

-v1.0.0 Alpha
+v1.1 Alpha
 # Documentation:

 Documentation includes everything!
 Press CTRL+F to find specifics!

-Includes: background color, foreground color, border color, width, height, border radius, border width, border style, text align
+Includes: background color, background images, foreground color, border color, width, height, border radius, border width, border style, text align, font size, opacity/transparency, opacity on hover, Background with opacity, text decoration

 ## How to add CSSheet to your web-page